JonHualde/Uclothing/README.md

 2- cd client + yarn start to initiate the development server

 ### Prerequisites
-Node.js installed on your computer.
+Node.js installed on your computer

 ### Installing
 yarn install to get all the necessary dependencies before to start.